-This chapter will show a new technique named symmetrical optimization to carry out adjustments of the voltage regulator parameters as shown in [45].
+This chapter will show a new technique named symmetrical optimization to carry out adjustments of the voltage regulator parameters as shown in [47].
 This new technique has already been applied in the speed regulator of a DCM.
 Otherwise, there is nothing about it in the scientific community related to use this technique over generator voltage regulator.
 Then, this one is the original contribution of this appendix.

 This appendix presents theory concepts and practical experiment about the development of analogical automatic voltage regulator applied on the SG terminals, which operates in an isolated electric system.
-Moreover, this kind of voltage regulator and its parameters, such as gain and regulator time constant will be defined and adjusted by this cited technique [4, 45].
+Moreover, this kind of voltage regulator and its parameters, such as gain and regulator time constant will be defined and adjusted by this cited technique [4, 47].

-The methodology shows here serves to establish the first approximation of the voltage regulator parameters for SG voltage regulator, such as gain and regulator time constant.
+The content of this appendix can be used in the experiments with voltage regulator as those shown in chapters 1, 2 and 3 to establish the first approximation of the voltage regulator parameters for SG voltage regulator, such as gain and regulator time constant.
 The final adjustments are always done experimentally (fine adjustment at the workbench).